Tent: Fully Test-time Adaptation by Entropy Minimization: Robustness to Corruptions

 \section{Robustness to Corruptions}

 In Section \ref{sec:corrupt} we evaluate methods on a common image corruptions benchmark.
-In Table \ref{tab:corruption} we report results on the most severe level of corruption, level 5.
-In this appendix, we include examples of these image corruptions, and report results at milder levels of corruption for completeness.
+Table \ref{tab:corruption} reports errors on the most severe level of corruption, level 5, and Figure \ref{fig:in-c} reports errors for each corruption type averaged across each of the levels 1--5.
+We summarize these corruptions types by example in Figure \ref{fig:corruptions}.